 A. Adding GA4 Tracking Code via functions.php File

-One way to add this tracking code to WordPress sites is manually.
-Connect to the server via FTP, edit your functions.php file in your theme (in the child theme if it exists), and add the following function (without the opening PHP tag on the first line!):
+One way is to add the tracking code manually.
+Connect to the server via FTP, edit the functions.php file in your child theme, and add the following function (without the opening PHP tag on the first line):

 <?php